 I have a special treat for you today!!
-My sweet friend, Emily, from Small Stuff Counts, is visiting to share her fantastic tips for making the most of our time so we can crush our week!
+My sweet friend, Emily, from Small Stuff Counts, is visiting to share her fantastic tips for making the most of our time with a what not to do list so we can crush our week!

-This is seriously just what I need if I’m going to have any chance at successfully living my word for 2017 so I won’t keep you in suspense any longer.
+This is seriously just what I need if I’m going to have any chance at successfully living my word for the year so I won’t keep you in suspense any longer.
 Here’s Emily!

 This post contains affiliate links.
 For more information, please see my disclosures page.

 Hey there, Happy Organized Life readers!
 I’m Emily from The Small Stuff Counts and I’m delighted that Emily invited me over to chat with you today!
 Anybody with the name Emily is bound to be pretty cool ;).

 If you visit my blog, it won’t take you long to figure out that I am obsessed with organization and time management.
 I’m always working to find ways to be more intentional with my time so I can spend more time on the things that I care about most.